CtrlK

 Completeness

-Clearly answers 'what' (wrap high-verbosity shell commands with RTK to reduce token consumption) and 'when' (explicitly states 'Use when running git log, git diff, cargo test, pytest, or other verbose CLI output').
+Clearly answers both 'what' (wrap high-verbosity shell commands with RTK to reduce token consumption) and 'when' (explicit 'Use when' clause listing specific triggers like git log, git diff, cargo test, pytest, or other verbose CLI output).

 3 / 3